 - Solvate sludge and other degradation products as much as possible for removal by draining.

 Radco offers an aromatic solvent (Xceltherm® FF) for synthetic fluid systems.
-For system flush of moderately sludged or viscous systems and eliminates two complete drain and fill operations.
-Add 20% of the system volume, operate up to a week or more and drain before refilling.
+For system flush of moderately sludge or viscous systems of synthetic aromatic based heat transfer fluids.
+Add 80% of the system volume, operate up to a week or more and drain before refilling.
 Time saving and economic.
 Compatible with Dowtherm™ A and most other synthetic heat transfer fluids.
-It can also be used as a flush fluid between draining and refilling a thermal fluid system.

 PROCEDURE: PARTIAL FILL & DRAIN

-Based on fluid analysis, replace 20% of the system volume of heat transfer fluid with Xceltherm®
+- Based on fluid analysis, replace 80% of the system volume of heat transfer fluid with Xceltherm® FF.

 PROCEDURE: SYSTEM FLUSH BEFORE FILL

-Charge the system with flushing fluid and circulate at approximately 400 degrees F for approximately 8 hours.
-If system design permits, the flushing fluid should be run through the expansion tank for approximately two hours of this eight hour period.
-The volume of flushing fluid should be sufficient to insure that the pump does not cavitate on start-up.
+- Charge the system with flushing fluid and circulate at approximately 400 degrees F for approximately 8 hours.
+If system design permits, the flushing fluid should be run through the expansion tank for approximately two hours of this eight-hour period.
+The volume of flushing fluid should be sufficient to ensure that the pump does not cavitate on start-up.
 Although this volume is ultimately determined by system configuration, a good rule of thumb is that the flushing fluid volume should be approximately 80 % of the system fluid volume.